thednp/svg-path-commander/README.md

 // or convert to RELATIVE and return the string path mySVGPathCommanderInit.toRelative().toString()

-// or convert to CURVE and return the string path mySVGPathCommanderInit.toCurve().toString()

 // reverse and return the string path mySVGPathCommanderInit.reverse().toString()

+// ONLY reverse subpaths and return the string path mySVGPathCommanderInit.reverse(1).toString()

+// converts to both absolute and relative then return the shorter path string mySVGPathCommanderInit.optimize().toString()

 // or return directly what you need let mySVGAbsolutePath = new SVGPathCommander(pathString).toAbsolute().toString()